Q: What services does Morris Publishing® provide?

 We offer paperback books in 3 binding styles, full-color hardcover books in landscape or portrait format, and options to meet your needs.
 We can print small orders of 25 books or large runs of up to 5,000 books.
 Design assistance is available for covers, but pages must be furnished press-ready.

 Q: Why must my book be press-ready?

 Most authors prepare pages with a personal computer, using a variety of software that allows complete design control.
 We offer templates to ensure accurate page sizes and margins.
-It is then very easy to convert pages into a PDF using our online submission tool, which helps us prepare pages for printing.
+After converting your pages to PDF, submit them online using our File Uploader.
 By submitting your book press-ready, you can be certain that your pages will look exactly the way you want.
 For this reason, we do not proof, edit, typeset, or format pages, but we do pass on substantial savings to our customers.